rickwassing/cicada-develop/docs/overview-interface.rst

 Edit Sleep Windows created by algorithms or imported from a file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sleep window events that are created by algorithms or imported from a file cannot be manually editted directly.
+Sleep window events that are created by algorithms or imported from a file cannot be manually edited directly.
 The reason for this is to maintain the original data integrity and to ensure repeatability of analysis pipelines.
 To edit a sleep window event created by an algorithm or imported from file,

 1. first select the appropriate sleep window type from the dropdown menu,
 2. click ``apply``,
 3. then click the ``edit`` button.

 Cicada will now copy all sleep window events of this type reassign their type to ``manual`` sleep window events.
-These events can now be editted as described :ref:`before <overview-interface-edit-events>`.
+These events can now be edited as described :ref:`before <overview-interface-edit-events>`.

 .. _overview-interface-delete-annotation-type: